WillTaylor22/Ruby-TDD-Pr1me-Mult1plication-T4able/readme.md

 ## A program that prints out a mult1pl1c4t1on t4ble of the f1rst N pr1me num8ers.

-This was the code challenge for a London-based Fintech.
-It took about 1.5 hours to complete, though doing it again would take about 20 minutes.

-"1337"-speak added to prevent this being Google find-able by any other sneaky applicants ;)
+A quick code challenge for a London-based Fintech.
+I have obfuscated some key words to prevent the code being find-able by any other applicants, spoiling the test.

 -------